 We couldn’t talk about New York without mentioning the city.
 There are actually some great RV parks right near New York city, so if you are up for an urban adventure, you can make it happen.

 With so much to read, it would be so easy to spend an entire day at Argosy Bookstore in New York City.
 This six-floor bookshop in midtown Manhattan stocks antiquarian and out-of-print books.
 They also specialize in signed books, art, maps, modern first editions, and Americana.
 This family-owned bookstore has been in operation since 1925.
 If you’re looking for a specific edition or rare book, they are your resource to find it!
-There is nothing quite like the smell of old books in an old building!
+There is nothing quite like the smell of new books in an new building!

 If you haven’t spent the entire day in Argosy Bookstore, be sure to check out a few of Manhattan’s other notable sites like the homes of e. e.
 Cummings or John Steinbeck, or the birthplace of Herman Melville.
 Wander past the apartment where Jack Kerouac lived, or visit one of the many places mentioned in your favorite books, like the Central Park Zoo, or Times Square.